Editing vs. Proofreading: An Overview

 As we have seen, editing and proofreading can be two parts of the same revision process, or they can be applied independently to a given work.
 While editing essentially IMPROVES your writing, proofreading PERFECTS your writing.
 For this reason, many authors receive both editing and proofreading before finalizing their work.

-Factors to consider when choosing editing or proofreading
+Factors to consider when deciding between editing vs proofreading

-The most important question you should ask when deciding between editing and proofreading is whether you consider yourself a strong and competent writer.
-You will want to answer the following:
+The most important question to ask when deciding between editing and proofreading is whether you consider yourself a strong and competent writer.

 - Am I highly familiar with the basic conventions of English writing?